 A molecule is a set of chemically bonded atoms.
 The electric charge of the molecules is neutral.

-There is a definition of an older molecule that is less general and less precise: "A molecule is the smallest pair of a substance that can have independent and stable existence while retaining its chemical properties and certain physicochemical properties."
+There is a definition of an older molecule that is less general and less precise: "A molecule is the smallest part of a substance that can have an independent and stable existence while preserving its chemical properties and certain physicochemical properties."
 By this definition there could be molecules with a single atom.
 Types of molecules

 Molecules can be formed in two different ways:

-- Discrete molecules: molecules can be formed by a well defined number of atoms…
+- Discrete molecules: molecules may consist of a well-defined number of atoms…

 What is an atom?
 Imagine you have a piece of iron.
 The parts.
 You still have two pieces of iron but smaller.
 The you come from again ...
 Every time have smaller pieces until you reach a moment that if the seeming from what you would no longer be iron.